isabelko/CA-1/README.md

 ## What Does my Code do?

 My producer will pass char's starting from 'a' and will continue moving up the alphabet until the TOTAL_CONS_PRODUCE variable is reached.
 The TOTAL_CONS_PRODUCE variable determines how many times the producer and consumer will produce and consume a variable.
 I have the value to be 20 right now so it will produce and consume 20 variables meaning it should end by producing the variable 't' and then consumer 't'.
-The buffer size is set to 2 and the text that prints will tell the user if the varibale was placed or consumed from the first or second slot in the buffer.
+The buffer size is set to 2 and the text that prints will tell the user if the varibale was placed or consumed from the first or second slot (slot 0 or 1 on the table) in the buffer.
 The text also states what variable was produced or recieved.
 The variable being passed can also be changed from a char starting at 'a' to a int starting at lets say 0.

 ## Challenges